Grant Policy Overview

 - Where do I get the tax-exempt certification?

 Knox County Schools is a tax-exempt organization.
-Please contact your Dr. Laura Denton for this certification.
-Your school bookkeeper and Finance contact may also have this information.
+Please contact Dr. Laura Denton for this certification.
+Your school bookkeeper and Finance contact should also have this information.

 - I am applying for a Donor’s Choose; does that need Board approval?